kingToolbox/WindTerm/README.md

   3-4 weeks.

 **Features of version 2.1 (Early April，for reference only):**
-- New memory allocator and manager and
+- New memory allocator and manager and garbage collector.
 - Search in sessions.
 - Xmodem, Ymodem, Zmodem(sz, rz)